 The course work leading to both the BSc and MSc degrees is subdivided into formal lectures, exercise classes, laboratory activities, seminars, specialized projects, and so on.
 These courses are measured in teaching units or "UE" (from "unité d'enseignement" or "Unterrichtseinheit").
-To each UE, a number of ECTS1 points is assigned, which, following successful completion of the course (e.g., exams) are converted into ECTS credits (see Section 1.3).
+To each UE, a number of ECTS credits (European Credit Transfer System) is assigned.
 The BSc degree course requires 180 ECTS credits (corresponding to six semesters of study), and the MSc degree requires an additional 90 ECTS credits (three semesters).